NotDarkn/ultradocs/docs/any/0-prelude/any-0-3.md

     <p>
         Swap to the Piercer alternate revolver.
 Begin charging it, then jump and punch the coin for a fourth time. <br />
         Slam down, look up, then shoot the coin through the SM's head with the <a href="/speedrun-tech#slab-coins">slabcoin</a>. <br />
-        Very quickly swap to the Electric Railcanon and hit the coin with it too, performing a <a href="/speedrun-tech#ricostacks">ricostack</a>.
+        Very quickly swap to the Electric Railcannon and hit the coin with it too, performing a <a href="/speedrun-tech#ricostacks">ricostack</a>.
     </p>
     <p>
         Swap to the SRS rocket launcher, and perform an <a href="/speedrun-tech#s-r-s-combo">SRS punch</a> to finish out the kill.